Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Discussion

-This control framework could be relevant to a range of biophysical processes.
-For example, adaptive responses of the immune system are thought to near-optimally track the evolution of a diverse range of antigens \cite{mayer2019well, kepler1993somatic, nourmohammad2021optimal}.
+Finally, adaptive responses of the immune system are thought to near-optimally track the evolution of a diverse range of antigens \cite{mayer2019well, kepler1993somatic, nourmohammad2021optimal}.
 Our work could help show how minimal feedback loops which are based on locally estimated antigen binding affinities, ensure that an averaged readout over the antibody sequences robustly reflect the presented antigens.
 Another key insight from our analysis is the connection between our findings and the general dynamical properties of biochemical adaptation.
 Specifically, our results are consistent with previous studies on adaptation mechanisms that depend on constraints imposed on the partial derivatives of system variables \cite{lan2012energy, tu2018adaptation} or on network topology \cite{araujo2018topological, araujo2023universal, ma2009defining, aoki2019universal, PRXLife.3.013017, briat2016antithetic}.
 These constraints, which must be assumed to hold in biochemical models of adaptation, establish relationships between response functions and network structure that facilitate integral feedback, enabling perfect adaptation.
 By contrast, we derive a thermodynamic constraint which, without assuming any other network properties, enforces monotonicity in non-equilibrium responses and allows integral feedback loops to achieve stable regulation without requiring precise parameter tuning.
-However, we note that the chemical reaction networks that we consider are simplified linear models.
-Although these results may extend to certain classes of bimolecular reaction networks \cite{gunawardena2012linear, nam2022linear, owen2023thermodynamic}, whether such thermodynamic constraints can also be stated and exploited in fully nonlinear chemical dynamics remains to be explored.